theRealAph/ScopeLocals/README.md

 database processing.

 The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run the query at 2.
-It uses method `restrict` to construct a weaker Permissions object which removes everything except the `LOG` permission.
-The where call at 4 rebinds `PERMISSIONS` to this weaker set of `Permission`s for the extent of the `run()` call that follows.
+At 3. it uses method `restrict` to construct a weaker Permissions object which removes everything except the `LOG` permission.
+The call to `where()` at 4 rebinds `PERMISSIONS` to this weaker set of `Permission`s for the extent of the following `run()` call.

 The try at 5. in the lambda passed to `run()` opens a StructuredExecutor.
 This class manages collections of virtual threads using a fork join model.
-It will be automically closed an the end of the try with resources block.
+It gets automatically closed at the end of the try with resources block.

-Inside the for loop at 6. a virtual thread is forked to run the handler on the current `DBRow`.
-After the loop at 7. a call to `join()` is needed to ensure that all the rows have been processed before the try block is exited.
+Inside the `for` loop at 6. a virtual thread is forked to run the handler on each `DBRow`.
+After the loop at 7. a call to `join()` ensures that all the rows have been processed before the try block is exited.

 Rebinding ensures that the callback can only access the behaviour provided by the `Logger` API.
 The handler call at 6. is in the extent of the `run()`.
-If the handler tries to call a `DBDriver` API method it will call `PERMISSIONS.get()` and retrieve the weaker `Permissions` which does not include `DATABASE`.
+If the handler tries to call a `DBDriver` API method that method will call `PERMISSIONS.get()`, retrieving the weaker `Permissions` which does not include `DATABASE`.
 The rebinding is only local to the `run()` call at 4.
 A call to `PERMISSIONS.get()` after the `run()` call completes will still see the original binding established by the `ServerFranework`.